erroronline1/qualitymanagement/readme.md

 thus algorithms and values are separated and changes on one don´t necessarily affect the other. or copying new content between my companies and this open source version don't overwrite something (that happend way to often). since both parts of module are loaded asynchronously the initialization of the modules object in both files might be reasonable.

-please inspect the sample files for further information. while distributing this piece of software there happen to be some differencies between the open source version and the actual software used in my company. the main differencies can be found in the {modulename}.var-properties. maybe you find this suitable for you as well so changes to to sourcecode are way more easy to implement.
+please inspect the sample files for further information. while distributing this piece of software there happen to be some differencies between the open source version and the actual software used in my company. the main differencies can be found in the {modulename}.var-properties. maybe you find this suitable for you as well so changes to your sourcecode are way more easy to implement.

 [back to top](#bottle-light-quality-management-software)